SkylineCommunications/dataminer-docs/connector-help/connector_help/TSL MDU12-PM.md

 ### Supported Firmware Versions

 Features in this driver are added by request.
-As it is possible to disable features in the poll manager so that they are not available, the driver is backwards compatible with older firmware.Very few features are no longer supported in newer firmware versions, so the driver is generally also forwards compatible.
+As it is possible to disable features in the poll manager so that they are not available, the driver is backwards compatible with older firmware.
+Very few features are no longer supported in newer firmware versions, so the driver is generally also forwards compatible.

 | **Driver Range** | **Device Firmware Version** |
 |------------------|-----------------------------|